Irish language outside Ireland: North America

 Furthermore, the tradition of Irish language literature and journalism in American newspapers continued with the weekly column of Barra Ó Donnabháin in New York City's Irish Echo.

 Derry-born Pádraig Ó Siadhail (b.
 1968) has been living in Halifax, Nova Scotia, since 1987.
 In this period, he has published ten works in Irish, including a collection of short stories and two novels.

-In 2007 a number of Canadian speakers founded the first officially designated "Gaeltacht" outside Ireland in an area near Kingston, Ontario (see main article Permanent North American Gaeltacht).
-Despite its designation, the area has no permanent Irish-speaking inhabitants.
-The site (named Gaeltacht Bhaile na hÉireann) is located in Tamworth, Ontario, and is to be a retreat centre for Irish-speaking Canadians and Americans.
+In 2007, a number of Canadian speakers founded the first officially designated "Gaeltacht" outside Ireland in an area near Kingston, Ontario.
+Despite its designation as the Permanent North American Gaeltacht, the area has no permanent Irish-speaking inhabitants.
+The site (also named Gaeltacht Bhaile na hÉireann) is located in Tamworth, Ontario, and operates as a retreat centre for Irish-speaking Canadians and Americans.